Los Angeles Almanac Logo

 3. Begin CPR if the victim has no pulse and has stopped breathing.

-Above material adapted from the Los Angeles Police Department and Los Angeles County Sheriff's Department.
+Above information from the Los Angeles Police Department and Los Angeles County Sheriff's Department.